The over-the-top swing in golf is the number one cause of a slice.

 From here, all you can do is cut across the ball through impact producing that weak left-to-right ball flight.

-This also explains why slices and pulls are linked as if the clubface is square to the path, you’ll hit a pull where the ball starts left and stays there.
+The over-the-top swing also explains why slices and pulls are linked as if the clubface is square to the path, you’ll hit a pull where the ball starts left and stays there.

 About Bob Usher